ignaspangonis/selenium-e2e-tests/README.md

 ### `npm run test:match {filename}`

 This runs the tests that match the filename.
-For example, `npm run test:specify "src/4.1-explicit-wait.test.js"`
+For example, `npm run test:match "src/4.1-explicit-wait.test.js"`

 ## Notes